element-hq/element-meta/docs/FTUE.md

 7. User creates account
 8. Web view closes (or redirect back to Web/Desktop app), user is back in the app
 9. [user is logged in]
-10. Additional user attributes (user can skip)
+10. How do you want others to find you? (which user identifiers to associate with MXID and upload to identity server; potentially ask for consent / accept T&Cs; see [How do you want others to find you?](#how-do-you-want-others-to-find-you) for more details)
-11. How do you want others to find you? (which user identifiers to associate with MXID and upload to identity server; potentially ask for consent / accept T&Cs)
+11. Additional user attributes (user can skip; see [Additional user attributes](#additional-user-attributes) for more details)
 12. Ask to allow notifications
 13. Ask for consent to analytics
 14. User account summary? (your name, avatar, MXID?, etc.)